marknesh/storage-googledrive-export/README.md

 - UPLOAD_EXISTING_FILES: Do you want to upload the existing files in your storage bucket to Google drive?

+- USE_FOLDER_STRUCTURE: Do you want the uploaded files to follow the folder structure in cloud storage ? e.g if there is a sub-folder, it will also create a sub-folder.
+If this option is not allowed, only the file will be created, without the sub-folders.

+- EMAIL_ADDRESS: The email address of the google drive account in which you added the service account.
+Please leave this field blank only if you did not select yes to use existing folder structure, but if you selected yes, this field is required.
+This allows you to view sub-folders in google drive.

 - LOCATION: Where do you want to deploy the functions created for this extension?

 **Cloud Functions:**